CampusVH/pult/README.md

    principle, an essential feature of the GNU licences.)

- * You are free to improve this software and to redistribute your improvements, so everyone can benefit from it.
+ * You are free to improve this software and to redistribute your improvements, so everyone can benefit from them.

    Again, you may do this as a charity service, but you are also free to found a business providing this kind of service.